Blendify/blender-manual/blender_docs/manual/physics/particles/mode.rst

 -----------------------------

 - To move selected keypoints press :kbd:`G`, or use one of the various other methods to move vertices.
-- To move a particle root you have to turn off Keep *Root* in the Tool Shelf.
+- To move a particle root you have to turn off Keep *Root* in the Toolbar.
 - You can do many of the things like with vertices, including scaling, rotating and removing (complete particles or single keys).
 - You may not duplicate or extrude keys or particles,